Cincaa/Checking-position-of-a-point-relative-to-convex-polygon/README.md

-# Checking position of a point relative to convex polygon in ℝ^2
+# Checking the position of a point relative to convex polygon in ℝ^2

 The algorithm follows a simple idea to check whether a point is inside or outside:
   - Draw a horizontal line to the right of each point and extend it to infinity